gilsonator/monitor-log-files/README.md

 # PowerShell Log File Monitoring

-A repository of examples of PowerShell utilisation for log file monitoring.
+This repository contains my PowerShell scripts for log file monitoring.
+It showcases my development skills and is intended to demonstrate my abilities for employment opportunities.